starkle1/seqaccel/README.md

 Threshold-based change:
-Example in the course use 1000, but any window size and threshold can be used df <- sliding_apply(df, "accel", 1000, window_threshold_change,
+Example in the course uses 1000, but any window size and threshold can be used

+df <- sliding_apply(df, "accel", 1000, window_threshold_change,
                     "thresholded", threshold = 0.5)